 What Other Traveler Have to Say

 Since our trip, we’ve spoken to a few other people who’ve been to Egypt.
 A family friend went on a weeklong luxury Nile River cruise shortly after us and paid about $4000 for it.
 That’s enough money to buy a nice tourist experience in almost any part of the world, but even for that kind of money she didn’t like Egypt.
 She went for the history, but was shocked at how dirty and unkempt the sites were.
 Aaron’s parents, who went to Egypt in the 90s, described Giza as pyramids on one side and slums on the other.
-And lastly, another long term traveler backpacking through Africa said she would never go back to Egypt.
+Another long term traveler backpacking through Africa said she would never go back to Egypt.
+But our friend in Austria loved Egypt for the history.

 We Personally Wouldn’t Go Back